csc-training/summerschool/application-performance/docs/01-application-performance-intro.md

 - Choose good algorithm
     - Note: the best serial algorithm is not always the best parallel algorithm
-    - Computating more can be beneficial if less communication is needed
+    - Computing more can be beneficial if less communication is needed
 - Use high performance libraries
     - linear algebra (ScaLAPACK, ELPA), FFTs, ...